mc-ui-library/mc-ui-angular/projects/mc-ui/README.md

 When the components that are using scroll component has content that is smaller than the container height, it adjusts the container height.
 Add basic list examples.

+- v0.1.5

+fix minor bugs for list and scroll

 ## Further help

 go check out the [MC UI](https://github.com/mc-ui-library/mc-ui-angular).